imran1503/SYSC3110Monopoly/README.md

 ### Issues
 One issue that can happen on occasion, the game when run with a single human player and 3 other AI players, will occasionally have the human player move after pressing pass and not rolling as if it was an AI.
 Another issue that can occur is that when 2 players are equally equipped to a very drawn out game, the game struggles to realize a tie, causing a stack overflow.
+Another issue is that for the turn a player wins the game, the game is won and over before the labels are given the chance to update to their final values.

 ### User Manual
 #### Objective